cchauve/AGO-pipeline/README.md

 the size of gene families.
 It would then filter gene families to the ones not in the size range.

+## Required Data Formats

+### Species Tree

+The species tree is to be a rooted species tree in newick format.
+The species names are to be the same names as those used in naming genes (see section on gene names).
+The species tree is also required to contain distances for each branch length.

+### Gene Names

+The gene names are to be in the format <specie><separator><gene>.
+This gene namming format is to be consistent among all files.
+The separator needs to fulfill certain criteria and should be specified in the parameter file.
+The separator should be a character that is recognized by Iq-tree (ex: "|" or "_").
+It is important to note that the separator should not appear in any of the species names.
+Further in order to guarentee gene name consistency no characters that are unrecognized by Iq-tree should be used in any gene or species names as these will be converted to an "_" which could result in gene name inconsistencies.

+For testing purposes we use "|" as separator and ensured that the only non alpha-numeric characters in gene or specie names (other than the separator) were "_" as these are accepted by Iq-tree and no renamming will be done.

 ## Pipeline

 The principle of the pipeline is that all computations are specified in the